 I personally love to learn about your personal eating and lifestyle situation and I make this learning a priority, especially when I first meet you.

 I am able to gain great insight from learning about you, which helps me to know how to help you next.

 4. My personal goal is to help you achieve your goals.

 Your success is my success.
 I take great pride in being able to change people’s lives for the better.

-I can also see potential barriers to change and help you to plan for these rough time (relapses in behaviour) to minismise disruption and derailment of goals.
+I can also see potential barriers to change and help you to plan for these rough time (relapses in behaviour) to minimise disruption and derailment of goals.

-I can help you to improve your importance, confidence, readiness and mindset to changing your behaviour.
+I can help you to improve your importance, confidence, readiness and mindset to change your behaviour.